alonshrestha/alonshrestha.com.np/_posts/2019-07-20-Register-Domain-.com.np-for-Free.markdown

 **Step 8:** Fill the administrative contact form with valid data and submit it.

-**Step 9:** Now submit your document eg:licence, citizen card, passport and cover letter in .jpg form with less than 300kb.
+**Step 9:** Now submit your document eg:licence, citizen card, passport and cover letter in .jpg format with less than 300Kb.
 ![image9](/assets/images/blog/2019-07-20/img9.png)

 **Step 10:** You have completed your domain registration, wait for the approval by Merchantile.
 Visit your dashboard you must be able to see similar image below.